Prashanna-Raj-Pandit/STAT-561--Predictive-Modeling/README.md

-# Predictive Modeling and Visualization Repository
+# Predictive Modeling and Visualization
 ## Overview
 This repository contains R scripts and analyses for predictive modeling and data visualization, developed as part of coursework for STAT 561 at SIUE.
 The projects cover a range of statistical and machine learning techniques applied to diverse datasets, including absenteeism at work, customer churn, patient satisfaction, muscle mass, county demographic information (CDI), flu shot uptake, student performance, and loan approval prediction.
 The analyses include regression models, regularization techniques, and diagnostic visualizations to explore relationships and predict outcomes.
 Topics Covered
 The repository encompasses the following topics in predictive modeling and visualization:

+*Link to the dataset:* https://archive.ics.uci.edu/dataset/563/iranian+churn+dataset

 ## Data Preprocessing: